PNR-1/PNR-1.github.io/_pages/cv.md

 Education
 ======
 * B.E.
 (Hons.) in Electrical and Electronics Engineering from BITS Pilani - 2019
-  * CGPA: 9.40, Graduate with Distinction.
+  * CGPA: 9.40, Graduated with Distinction.

 Work experience
 ======